Updated on November 16th, 2023

 What are the Subsidized Stafford Loan Limits?

-Students can only receive specific amounts in subsidized student loans through the federal government depending on their academic year.
+Students can only receive specific amounts in subsidized student loans through the federal government, depending on their academic year and financial need.
 Generally, students can borrow:

 - Up to $3,500 for their first year in college